GoogleChrome/ip-protection/Masked-Domain-List.md

 yoc.com                                          | YOC                                                            | Not Impacted By Script Blocking
 5min.com                                         | Yahoo!                                                         | Not Impacted By Script Blocking
 adap.tv                                          | Yahoo!                                                         | Not Impacted By Script Blocking
-adinterax.com                                    | Yahoo!                                                         | Not Impacted By Script Blocking
 adrevolver.com                                   | Yahoo!                                                         | Not Impacted By Script Blocking
 adsonar.com                                      | Yahoo!                                                         | Not Impacted By Script Blocking
 adtech.com                                       | Yahoo!                                                         | Not Impacted By Script Blocking